jucacrispim/tupi-proxy/README.md

-tupi-proxy is a plugin for Tupi.
+Tupi proxy is a plugin for Tupi.

 Install
 =======